BIVROST/360WebPlayer/README.md

 Themes
 ------

-There are five themes available:
+There are three themes available:

 ## The default theme